 The Best Times And Places To View Fall Foliage In Louisiana

 Louisiana isn’t known for the beautiful displays of fall colors that our northern friends experience, but that doesn’t mean we don’t still see the leaves change colors.
 Believe it or not, Louisiana does have some beautiful fall foliage, you just need to know when and where to look.
-The folks over at the Smoky Mountains have predicted when each state will see their peak fall foliage, so you can plan an epic road trip for prime time leaf-peeping.
-They just released their 2019 season predictions, so now we know when you can expect parts of Louisiana to break out in a colorful sea of reds, oranges, and yellows.
+The folks over at Smoky Mountains have predicted when each state will reach its peak fall foliage, so you can plan an epic road trip for prime leaf-peeping.
+They just released their 2022 season predictions, so now we know when you can expect parts of Louisiana to break out in a colorful sea of reds, oranges, and yellows.
 Check out this interactive map to know when to see fall colors in Louisiana.

 Are you looking forward to the cooler temperatures?
 What’s your favorite thing to do in the fall?
-Let us know your thoughts on fall in the comments below!
+Let us know your thoughts on fall in the comments!

 When To See Fall Colors In Louisiana